2025 Edition · Tech Jobs in Europe

 Sweden

 Flat hierarchy culture.
-Emphasise teamwork and initiative.
-English CVs widely accepted.
-Work-life balance achievements valued.
+Emphasise teamwork, initiative, and autonomy.
+English CVs are widely accepted.
+Work-life balance achievements are genuinely valued by employers.

 🇵🇱